mlovretovich/quest-result/README.md

 There are a number of changes I would make to this project given time.
 1. it does bother me that the docker check does not pass.
 If this were a hard requirement and I am unable to debug the source code I would include a version of the application that runs on a simple ec2 instance.
 2. Add further network security.
 The Application should not need public IP addresses but for some reason I could not get it to pass health checks with a private IP.
 It's difficult to debug through without source code.
+3. Set up a remote backend for the terrform state
-3. I would make the application environment aware. staging/qa/production environments created using aws organizations separate accounts.
+4. I would make the application environment aware. staging/qa/production environments created using aws organizations separate accounts.
-4. Create
+5. Add Auto-Scaling for service tasks
-5. CI/CD with my preferred git flow:
+6. CI/CD with my preferred git flow:
 	- git actions to include terraform plans on pull requests
 	- commits to main trigger a deployment into the staging environment
 	- pushed tags trigger a deployment into the production environment.
+7. Setup application logging
+	- create cloudwatch log group
+	- create AWS Openserch log group subscription for kibana